Ckrenzer/pounce/README.md

 # Pounce
 Provides custom command line functions tailored to the maintainer's liking.
-Though the maintainer created it for himself, the *pounce* command line extensions are for anyone to use.!
+Though the maintainer created it for himself, the *pounce* command line extensions are for anyone to use!

 # Getting Started